-Admiral Chester William Nimitz was not the most senior officer in the U.S. Navy during the Second World War, but he was arguably the most important as his vision and drive in the Pacific Theater led to victory over Japan.
-Fleet Admiral Nimitz thus became one of the legends of U.S. Naval History and a model for leadership.
+Admiral Chester Nimitz was not the most senior officer in the U.S. Navy during the Second World War, but he was arguably the most important.

-Chester Nimitz was born on February 24, 1885 in Fredericksburg, Texas, where his grandfather ran a hotel fashioned with a ship’s superstructure.
+Chester William Nimitz was born on February 24, 1885, in Fredericksburg, Texas, where his grandfather ran a hotel fashioned with a ship’s superstructure.
 His father, Chester Bernhard Nimitz died of a rheumatic heart condition some five months before he was born.

 His family was too poor to send Nimitz to college, so he sought an appointment at the U.S. Military Academy at West Point, but none were available.
-However, there was an appointment available through competitive exam to the U.S. Naval Academy at Annapolis.
+However, there was an appointment available through a competitive exam at the U.S. Naval Academy at Annapolis.

-He graduated in 1905, seventh in his class.
+Nimitz graduated seventh in his class of 144 in 1905.
 His entry in the academy yearbook, the Lucky Bag described vis-a-vis a line from William Wordsworth: “A man he seems of cheerful yesterdays and confident tomorrows.”

-Nimitz was commissioned as an ensign after two years of sea duty in the Far East.
+Chester Nimitz was commissioned as an ensign after two years of sea duty in the Far East.
 His professional career had a rocky start.
-“I got frightfully seasick, and must confess to some chilling of enthusiasm for the sea,” he would later recall.
+“I got frightfully seasick, and must confess to some chilling of enthusiasm for the sea,” he would later recall, according to The New York Times.
 But Nimitz early on showed a certain calmness in the face of disaster.

 But there was to be a black mark on his career when he grounded the Decatur in the Philippines.
 He was court-martialed and reprimanded for neglect of duty.